wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 * Add the URL mapping between the `search()` view and the URL `/rango/search/`, with `name='search'`.
 This can be done by adding the line `url(r'search/$', views.search, name='search')` to Rango's `urls.py` module.
 * Update the `base.html` navigation bar to include a link to the search page.
 Remember to use the `url` template tag to reference the link, rather than hard coding it into the template.
-* Finally, ensure that the `webhose.key` file is created -- with your Webhose API key contained within it -- and it is located in your Django project's root directory (i.e. `<workspace>/tango_with_django_project/`, alongside `manage.py`).
+* Finally, ensure that the `search.key` file is created -- with your Webhose API key contained within it -- and it is located in your Django project's root directory (i.e. `<workspace>/tango_with_django_project/`, alongside `manage.py`).

 Once you have put the URL mapping together and added a link to the search page, you should now be able to issue queries to the Webhose API, with results now showing in the Rango app -- as shown [in the figure below](#fig-bing-python-search).